AudrenasFenas/redz-exchange-ui/README.md

    - `useTokenList()` from `lib/tokens`
    - `PriceTicker` shows live prices in the navbar
    - `TokenSelector` provides searchable token selection in the swap UI

+   ## 💰 Balances and Top-up

+   - `BalancesPanel` shows your SOL and tracked token balances with USD values
+   - `TopUpModal` lets users copy deposit address, scan a QR, and open optional on-ramp links
+   - If disconnected, prompts to connect the wallet; optional advanced local address generation (guarded by env flag)

 ## 📦 Installation